finos/datahelix/docs/ProfileDeveloperGuide.md

 { "field": "price", "is": "formattedAs", "value": "%.5s" }
 ```

-Used by output serialisers where string output is required. `value` must be:
+Used by output serialisers where string output is required.

+For the formatting to be applied, the generated data must be applicable, and the `value` must be:

 * a string recognised by Java's `String.format` method
 * appropriate for the data type of `field`
 * not `null` (formatting will not be applied for null values)

+Formatting will not be applied if not applicable to the field's value

 See the [FAQ](FrequentlyAskedQuestions.md) for the difference between this and [granularTo](#predicate-granularto).